CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 Functions : A function is a reusable code block that performs a task

-🔹 Exception Handling : Exception handling is a way to manage errors in a program without crashing it
+🔹 Exception Handling : It is a way to manage errors in a program without crashing it

 🔹 File Handling : File handling manages file operations like read, writ, and edit